ADC Programs

 Differentiation by design

-IKS014 is comprised of an anti-HER2 antibody, engineered for site-specific of MMAF payload.
+IKS014 is comprised of an anti-HER2 antibody, engineered for site-specific conjugation of an MMAF payload.

 Tumor-selective payload activation drives a differentiated clinical profile

-Phase 1 clinical studies of FS-1502 in HER2+ advanced breast cancer have confirmed an improved safety profile compared with other HER2-directed ADCs.
+Phase 1 clinical studies in China (FS-1502), in HER2+ advanced breast cancer patients, have confirmed an improved safety profile compared with other HER2-directed ADCs.

 Compared with Enhertu and Kadcyla, there is significantly less neutropenia and thrombocytopenia and, importantly, a lack of dose-limiting ILD or respiratory disorders.
-ALso, unlike Blenrep - the only MMAF based ADC on market - FS-1502 is not associated with dose-limiting corneal toxicity or loss of visual acuity.
+Also, unlike Blenrep - the only MMAF based ADC on market - FS-1502 is not associated with dose-limiting corneal toxicity or loss of visual acuity.
+Additionally, there was a significantly prevalence and grade of GI toxicities such as nausea, vomiting and diarrhoea.

 Iksuda has Best in class TI for HER2-directed therapies